 The expedition stretches between Bristol and Beijing, 23,000km of adventures, challenges and rich experiences.
-I set off from Bristol on 1st January 2020 and plan to reach Beijing by Christmas 2020.
+I set off from Bristol on 1st January 2020, aiming to finishing eventually in Beijing.

 I’ve split the expedition into five legs:

-The second leg, 5,200km, started in mid-February, and takes us from the port of Dover in England across to continental Europe.
-There, in the midst of a bracing European winter, we will make our way south, across Italy and down the Dalmatian coast, ending the first leg in Istanbul at the Hagia Sophia.
+The second leg, started in mid-February, and took us from the port of Dover in England across to continental Europe.
+There, in the midst of a bracing European winter, we got as far as Bavaria before being forced to take a Covid-19 break, returning to the UK.
+On 25th August 2020 the expedition restarted with a variation on the route to accommodate restrictions on border crossings.
+We will make our way gradually east, ending this leg in Moldova.

-The third leg, 5,500km, takes us from Istanbul, along the Black Sea coast (in hope of some better weather!) into mountainous Georgia and Armenia.
+The third leg, takes us from Moldova, along the Northern Black Sea coast into mountainous Georgia and Armenia.
 We then intend to head through Iran and Turkmenistan, until we reach Bukhara in Uzbekistan, an ancient city steeped in history as an intellectual and trading centre along the Silk Roads.

 Leg 4 : Bukhara to Kathmandu, Nepal : 6,100km